Christianalamassi/E-commerce-Getranke/README.md

 ### Manually checking
-General Tests
+#### General Tests
-It has been tested and works in several web browsers such as Firefox and Edge.
+- It has been tested and works in several web browsers such as Firefox and Opra.
-All alerts disappear after four seconds.
+- The user gets alert messages when they log in or log out.
-The user can't book an invalid date or multiple appointments.
+- The users has his own basket that they can fill it and make a checkout.
-It was made sure that each user had their own appointment.
+- All alerts are closed manually.
-The user gets alert messages when they log in or log out.
+- User can update and remove any article from the basket before checking out.
-The navigation stays at the top of the page.
+- The navigation stays at the top of the page.
-Booking system
+- Back end connected with front end.
-Back end connected with front end.
+- E-commerce system
-It shows a message for the user when they entered an invalid date or multiple appointments or a taken appointment.
+- It shows a message for the user when they add an article to the basket or update it/delete it.
-It takes the user to a confirmation message that includes the information of the appointment.
+- After checking out it isdone, Theuser receive a confrmition latter include all the detials.
-Delete and Edit are functioning
+- Delete and Edit are functioning for users and admins.
-It allows the user to delete, edit, and read the appointment at any time.
+- It allows the user to delete, edit, and read thier basket.
-It gives the user a chance to undelete the appointment after clicking on delete bottom.
+- Authorization
-Authorization
+  - Sign-Up
-Sign-Up
+  - The Sign-Up page works good.
-The Sign-Up page works good.
+  - The link to the Log-in page works correctly.
-The link to the Log-in page works correctly.
+  - Log-in
-Log-in
+  - The Log-in page works good.
-The Log-in page works good.
+  - The link to the Sign-Up page works correctly.
-The link to the Sign-Up page works correctly.
+  - The user has to enter the user details correctly to be able to log in.
-The user has to enter the user details correctly to be able to log in.
+  - Log-out
-Log-out
+  - The Log-out page works good.
-The Log-out page works good.
+  - The button works good.
-The button works good.
+  - email verification

 ## Bugs